-Home Economics or Agriculture or Shop 2 units
+Home Economics or Agriculture or Shop2 units

-units
+English 4 units

-Mathematics (American History) units
+Social Studies (American History)2 units

-2 units
+Mathematics units

-Students with four units and fewer than eight will be considered sophomores.
-Students with eight units or more but less than eleven will be considered juniors.
+Students with eight units or more but less than eleven units will be considered juniors.
 Students with eleven units or more will be considered seniors.